-Zoom has been a go-to virtual meeting platform for professionals as it is simple to use and doesn’t have tons of bugs.
+Zoom audio not working?
+Zoom has been a go-to virtual meeting platform for professionals as it is simple to use and doesn’t have many bugs.
 However, many users have complained that their microphone is not working in Zoom.

 Zoom Microphone not working

 These are the things you can do to fix Zoom Microphone not working issue:

 - Use Recording Audio troubleshooter

 Zoom audio not working

 The first thing you need to make sure before concluding that something is wrong with your PC is to join with Computer Audio.
 Check the bottom-left corner of the window, if you are seeing “Join Audio” then this means that you are not connected to the computer audio.